farm-ng/amiga-dev-kit/website/docs/tutorials/virtual_joystick/02_template_overview.md

         await asyncio.sleep(0.01)

     while True:
-        await asyncio.sleep(0.01)
+        await asyncio.sleep(1.0)

+        # increment the counter using internal libs and update the gui
+        self.counter = ops.add(self.counter, 1)
+        self.root.ids.counter_label.text = (
+            f"{'Tic' if self.counter % 2 == 0 else 'Tac'}: {self.counter}"
+        )
 ```

-In each of our `async` functions, we should wait for the root of the kivy App to be initialized before doing anything in the function.
+In all of our `async` functions, we should wait for the root of the kivy App to be initialized before doing anything in the function.
 Often these functions will rely on the kivy app, so this prevents unexpected crashes.

-In this placeholder, the `while` loop doesn't do anything besides sleep for 10 ms before the next iteration of the `while` loop.
+In this placeholder, the `while` loop doesn't do anything besides update the text of the `Label` widget to alternate between `Tic` & `Tac` every second.
-We tend to add this 10 ms at the end of each of our loops.

 :::tip
 The custom defined async functions must be defined with the `async` decorator and any blocking tasks with the `await` keyword.